-4.2 Different constitutive laws
+4.3 Different Constitutive Laws

 A Mohr Coulomb and a Drucker Prager failure criterion were used.
-For the simulations using the Drucker Prager failure criterion two parameter sets were used as mentioned in chapter 3.2.
+For the simulations using the Drucker Prager failure criterion two parameter sets were used as mentioned in Sect.
+3.2.
+Figure 7a shows the radial deformations when installing the steel arches in a distance of 15 m behind the face for the different constitutive laws used.
+In Fig. 7b the core extrusions when using the Drucker Prager approximation cone is shown.